ontola/raadstalk/README.md

 - `docker-compose -f docker-compose.dev.yml up --build web`
 - Setup the environment variables `cd server && mv template.env .env`
 - Redis admin is available at `http://localhost:8888`
+- If you have VSCode, you can use the `Debug server` configuration

 ## Run front-end